laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Fetch and Configure a Standard Element

-Internally, the included factory `Laminas\Form\ElementFactory::class` for all types of elements, fieldsets and forms is used to create an element.
-This factory allows to configure an element, fieldset or form on creation:
+The form element manager uses the factory `Laminas\Form\ElementFactory` to create all elements, fieldsets, and forms.

 ```php
 $element = $formElementManager->get(